corkami/pocs/collisions/README.md

 <img alt='different previews under different tabs of EnCase Forensic' src=pics/encase.png width=400/>

 *an image showing different previews under different tabs of EnCase Forensic*

+# Failures

+Not all formats can have generic prefixes that can be re-used: if some kind of data holder can't be inserted between the magic signature and the standard headers that are critical and specific to each file, then generic collisions are not possible.

+Of course, one might still turn the old files into a new one, and even use code to branch out to 2 different payloads, but it's more like porting payloads than colliding file structure.

+### ELF

+The ELF header is required at offset 0 and contains critical information such as 32b/64b, endianness and ABI right from the beginning, so it's impossible to have a universal prefix then collision blocks before critical parameters that are specific to the original file.

+### Mach-O

+Mach-O don't even start with the same magic for 32b (`feedface`) and 64b (`feedfacf`).
+Soon after, there is the number and size of commands (such as segment definition, symtab, version,...).

+Like ELF, re-usable collisions are not possible.

+### Java Class

+Right from the start magic are located the versions (which can be troublesome) but the constant pool count which is quite specific to each file, so no universal collisions for all files.

+However, many files still have a common version and we can pad the shortest constant pool to the longuest count.
+First, insert a *UTF8 literal* to align information, then declare another one with its length abused by a UniColl (the length is stored on 16 bytes as big endian).

+However this will require code manipulation since all pool indexes will be shifted.

+Instant MD5 re-usable collisions of Java Class should be possible, but require code analysis and modification.

 # Presentations